Players and shared storytelling

 - 7 - 9: Partial success - You succeed, but there is a cost or a setback.

 - 10 or more: Success

 - 13 or more, if the roll is Critical: Blunder You have acted over-zealously, you fail and will suffer unintended consequences.

 In the cases of Failure and Blunder, your Traveller learns from their mistakes: gain an Adversity Token.

 - Guarded: On a Failure roll, regain the spent points.
 A 12 is required for a full Success.
 Blunders count as Partial Success.

 - Cursed: Spent points are worth double.
 On a Failure, lose all remaining points.
 On a Blunder, gain one Hurt.

 - Skilled: Spend points after rolling.
-On a Failure, consequences will be harsh and no Adversity Tokens are awarded.
+All rolls are Critical, and no Adversity Tokens are awarded for Failure.